SankalpKothari0904/Parallel-Programming-Constructs/Integrating_Parallel_Programming/MPI_Tool_Java.md

 - **MPI class** : Only has static members.
 It acts as a module containing global services, such as initialization of MPI, and many global constants including the default communicator COMM WORLD.

 - **Comm class** : All the communication functions are a member of or a subclass of this class.
-As usual in MPI, a communicator stands for a 'collective ob ject' logically shared by a group of processor.
+As usual in MPI, a communicator stands for a 'collective object' logically shared by a group of processor.

     - The standard send and receive operations of MPI are members of Comm with interfaces: count is number of elements returned.